 – Norton’s approach: Norton VPN aligns with privacy-friendly practices and minimizes data retention related to VPN use.
 As with any service, it’s wise to review the current privacy policy to understand what is kept and for how long and under what circumstances data could be shared for example, to comply with legal requests or to support service functionality.

 – Personal data beyond VPN use: Norton may collect account data, device information, and service usage metrics to keep the product functioning and secure.
 The key is to separate VPN traffic data from other personal data, and to understand how each is used.
-Best free microsoft edge vpn extension
+Microsoft edge secure network vpn reddit 2026

 If you’re especially concerned about privacy, you can complement VPN protection with careful habits like using a privacy-conscious browser, avoiding unnecessary app permissions, and keeping your devices updated.